DSCR Loans: A Guide for International Real Estate Investors in Washington D.C.

 Advantages of investing in Washington D.C. real estate

 The unique features of the Washington D.C. real estate market make it an intriguing option for international investors.
-Here are a few benefits of investing in Washington D.C.:
+Here are a few benefits of investing in the United States’ capitol:

 • Market stability: Frequent tenant turnover and vacancy periods are a constant concern for investment property owners.
 The federal government anchors D.C.’s economy, making it more stable than places reliant on a single employer.